SchusterLab/quantum-optimal-control/README.md

 **Unitary_error:** a float indicating the desired maximum error of the Taylor expansion of the exponential to choose a proper number of expansion terms, default is 1e-4

-**opti_traj:** a boolean (default is False) if True, targetting state transfer.
+**state_transfer:** a boolean (default is False) if True, targetting state transfer.
 If false, targetting unitary evolution.
+If True, the U is expected to be a vector, not a matrix.
 **method:** 'Adam', 'BFGS'   or 'L-BFGS-B'.
 Default is Adam
 **switch:** a boolean (default is True) to switch from BFGS/L-BFGS-B to Adam if a precision loss happens